keyboard_arrow_up

 Variable Area Flow Meters

-Measure by letting the flow stream change the opening in the meter with the movement of an internal part.
+Measure flow by allowing the flow stream to change the opening in the meter with the movement of an internal part.

 Vortex Flow Meters

-Calculate flow rate by measuring the differential pressure of vortices created downstream from a partial obstruction, or "bluff body"; they are highly resistant to vibration and are often used in harsh environments.
+Calculate flow rate by measuring the differential pressure of vortices created downstream from a partial obstruction, or "bluff body."
+These meters are highly resistant to vibration and are often used in harsh environments.

 Water Flow Meters

-Flow meters designed for measuring flow rates of water in various channels, tubes, partially-filled pipes, streams, and rivers.
+Designed for measuring flow rates of water in various channels, tubes, partially filled pipes, streams, and rivers.

 Flow Meter Terms